Fever Breaks: Critical reception

 Many reviews praised Isbell's production.
 The Line of Best Fit said that Isbell and his band give "Ritter's material a whole lot of muscle and bite in places," while The Irish Times, giving the album three stars out of five, noted that Isbell contributed to "a tougher framework around this latest batch of Ritter's songs."
 James Christopher Monger of Allmusic said that the 400 Unit provided "soaring harmonies and some truly emotive violin work," which added "considerable sonic heft to the proceedings."

 Track listing

+Personnel

+Credits adapted from the album's liner notes.